 To help you decide whether measures such as collecting employee health information or asking staff to be tested for COVID-19 are necessary, you should consider the specific circumstances of your organisation and workplace.
 These include:

 - the type of premises you have; and

-Keep in mind that, due to its sensitivity, health data has the protected status of ‘special category data’ under data protection law.
+Keep in mind that, due to its sensitivity, health data is classed as ‘special category data’ and has extra protections under data protection law.

 Once you’ve considered your circumstances, ask yourself these questions:

 - Do you really need the information?